Naoki-Otani/FROST_monitor_KEKCC/dataquality/src/README_dataqualityplot.md

 - If you change directory paths, edit the `PATH_*` constants in the source code.
 - The visible time range of the 6-hour binned lightyield history plot can be changed by modifying the threshold passed to `unixTimeLocal(...)` inside `BuildAndSaveLyAvgHistory2D_Binned()`.
 - If labels overlap, consider increasing bottom margin or tweaking `SetNdivisions` and `SetLabelSize` on time axes.
+- Bins in the 6-hour binned lightyield history plot that do not reach `MIN_COUNTS_PER_BIN` (i.e. too few `lightyield ≥ 10 p.e.` entries summed over all channels) are left empty.
+This is intended to avoid misleading low lightyield values during periods without beam.

 ---